fgm/mongodb/docs/modules/mongodb_watchdog.md

 # Logger: `mongodb_watchdog`

-This module stores the watchdog entries for your Drupal site in MongoDB collection as mentioned in [Settings Configuration](../../install#settings-configuration)
+The `mongodb_watchdog` module stores the watchdog entries for your Drupal site in MongoDB collection as mentioned in [Settings Configuration](../../install#settings-configuration)

-The module uses a separate database, using the `logger` database alias in settings.
+This module uses a separate database, using the `logger` database alias in settings.
 Do NOT point that alias to the same database as `default`, because the module drops the `logger` database when uninstalling, which would drop all your other data with it.

  * `mongodb.watchdog.items`
     * the maximum item limit on the capped collection used by the module.